fcarta29/tanzu-service-mesh-poc/scenarios/sc06-application-performance/sc06-tc02-service-slo-api.md

     }
     ```

-5. Validate in TSM UI SLO is created by navigating on the left side menu to `Policies > SLOs`.
+5. Validate in TSM UI the new SLO is created by navigating on the left side menu to `Policies > SLOs`.
 To view the SLO metrics click on the SLO name.

     Expected: